mdlivingston/mat-select-filter/README.md

 The (filteredReturn) method returns the filtered results after every keyboard action while searching...

+The [noResultsMessage] is the string you would like to display when you filter no results.

+The [showSpinner] allows you to turn off whether or not you would like to show a loading spinner while filtering.

 The placeholder text for the search box is access by:

 ```